Is the Laburnum Arch out yet?

-Adding color to the palette is the blossom of viburnums, late flowering magnolias and many other shrubs and trees - including the famous white-petalled Handkerchief Tree and the flame-coloured Chilean Firebush.
-Herbaceous plants fill beds and borders and you can even see the first roses and water lilies beginning to open.
+Adding color to the palette is the scented blossom of viburnums, late flowering magnolias and many other shrubs and trees - including the famous ivory-petalled Handkerchief Tree and the flame-coloured Chilean Firebush - you can even see the first roses and water lilies beginning to open.

-Check our Bodnant Garden Facebook and Twitter for regular updates on how the arch is doing.
-Explore other, not-to-be-missed Top Ten spring adventures in Wales http://bit.ly/1VbgXpr
+Check our Bodnant Garden Facebook and Twitter pages for regular #LaburnumWatch updates on how the arch is doing...and share your visit with us at #BodnantLaburnumArch.

-" For me, the Laburnum Arch is the icing on our spring cake at Bodnant Garden and something that everybody should see at least once.
+" The Laburnum Arch is the jewel in the crown of our springtime at Bodnant Garden and something everybody should see at least once in a lifetime.
 We're all set, so watch this space!"